cxmcc/rdspg/README.rst

 Purpose
 -------

-When it comes to analyzing parameter groups for RDS, AWS suggested in a `blog post <https://aws.amazon.com/premiumsupport/knowledge-center/default-custom-groups/>`_ that:
+When it comes to analyzing parameter groups for RDS, AWS suggested in a `blog post <https://aws.amazon.com/premiumsupport/knowledge-center/default-custom-groups/>`_ that it could only be done using `diff`:

 ::